Dear readers of ADxS.org, please forgive the disruption.

 NOS, XO, GST and PON-1 are important markers for oxidative stress.
 ADA is a marker for cellular immunity.122

-Endotoxin / lipopolysaccharide (LPS) is a pathogen secreted by the bacterium Escherichia Coli (E. Coli).
-Infections with E. Coli are therefore a trigger of a severe immune reaction.
+Endotoxin / lipopolysaccharide (LPS) is a pathogen excreted by the bacterium Escherichia coli (E. coli).
+Infections with E. coli are therefore a trigger for a severe immune reaction.

-Endotoxin / lipopolysaccharide (LPS) increases norepinephrine and serotonin turnover and tryptophan levels as does IL-1.
-IL-1 antagonists partially suppress this effect.1
+Endotoxin / lipopolysaccharide (LPS) increases noradrenaline and serotonin turnover and tryptophan levels, as does IL-1.
+IL-1 antagonists partially prevent this effect.1

-The same low dose of endotoxin that makes sugar rewards less interesting appears to decrease dopamine and serotonin in the nucleus accumbens123 and significantly increase metabolites of catecholamines, such as 5-HIAA, DOPAC, and HVA, in the nucleus accumbens and mPFC.
-That a reuptake inhibitor was able to suppress this effect suggests that endotoxin increases DAT activity.124
+The same low dose of endotoxin that makes sugar rewards less interesting appears to decrease dopamine and serotonin in the nucleus accumbens123 and significantly increase metabolites of catecholamines, such as 5-HIAA, DOPAC and HVA, in the nucleus accumbens and mPFC.
+The fact that a reuptake inhibitor was able to prevent this effect indicates that endotoxin increases the activity of the DAT.124

 Endotoxin reduced the number of tyrosine hydroxylase-immunoreactive neurons in the substantia nigra (a site of origin of dopamine)126

-If sensitivity to HPA axis suppression by dexamethasone is reduced, endotoxin causes significantly more severe increases in IL-6.128
+If the sensitivity for suppression of the HPA axis by dexamethasone is reduced, endotoxin causes significantly stronger increases in IL-6.128

 Increases IL-10

-Cortisol administration immediately before endotoxin administration significantly enhanced IL-10 increase.
+Cortisol administration immediately before endotoxin administration significantly increased the IL-10 increase.
 Cortisol administration more than 6 hours before endotoxin administration did not affect the IL-10 increase.
-In the laboratory, cortisol decreased the IL-10 increase caused by endotoxin and reversed the IL-10 increase increased by epinephrine to an IL-10 decrease on endotoxin administration.129
+In the laboratory, cortisol reduced the endotoxin-induced IL-10 increase and reversed the adrenaline-induced IL-10 increase to an IL-10 decrease upon endotoxin administration.129

 Increases TNF-α

-Cortisol administration immediately before endotoxin administration suppresses TNF-α release.
-Cortisol administration more than 12 hours before endotoxin administration increases endotoxin-induced TNF-α increase.1291
+Cortisol administration immediately before endotoxin administration prevents TNF-α release.
+Cortisol administration more than 12 hours before endotoxin administration increases the TNF-α increase caused by endotoxin.1291

-A single administration of endotoxin in mice immediately increased TNF-α levels (except in mice with deactivated TNFα receptor).
-While peripheral TNF-α levels decreased in serum after 9 h and in liver after 1 week, they were still elevated in brain after 10 months.127
+A single administration of endotoxin in mice immediately increases the TNF-α level (except in mice with deactivated TNFα receptor).
+While the peripheral TNF-α level decreased in the serum after 9 h and in the liver after 1 week, it was still elevated in the brain after 10 months.127

-If sensitivity to HPA axis suppression by dexamethasone is reduced, endotoxin causes significantly greater increases in TNFα.128
+If the sensitivity for suppression of the HPA axis by dexamethasone is reduced, endotoxin causes significantly stronger increases in TNFα.128

 Increases MCP-1